ngshya/sdaab/README.md

 v2 = s.download_to_memory(v2, "/folder3/v2")

 # When you want to switch to another storage,
-# just re.initialize the storage object and
+# just re-initialize the storage object and
 # the methods will work exactly as before.
 s = StorageS3boto(
     host="my.domain.com",